tleonardi/bedparse/README.md

     promoter            Prints the promoters of coding genes. introns             Prints BED records corresponding to the introns of each transcript in the original file.
-    filter              Filters a BED file based on an annotation.
-BED entries with a name (i.e. col4) that appears in the specified column of the annotation are printed to stdout.
-For efficiency reasons this command doesn't perform BED validation.
-    join                Joins a BED file with an annotation file using the BED name (col4) as the joining key.
+    filter              Filters a BED file based on an annotation. join                Joins a BED file with an annotation file using the BED name (col4) as the joining key.
-    gtf2bed             Converts a GTF file to BED12 format.
-This tool supports the Ensembl GTF format.
-The GTF file must contain 'transcript' and 'exon' features in field 3.
+    gtf2bed             Converts a GTF file to BED12 format. bed12tobed6         Converts a BED12 file to BED6 format.
-                        If the GTF file also annotates 'CDS' 'start_codon' or 'stop_codon' these are used to annotate the thickStart and thickEnd in the BED file.
-    bed12tobed6         Converts a BED12 file to BED6 format.
+    convertChr          Convert chromosome names between UCSC and Ensembl formats

 optional arguments:
   -h, --help            show this help message and exit